Hello and welcome to the JCR Committee Page. Below you will find a list of all the members of the JCR committee, both

 Academic Affairs & Careers

-Hey everybody!
-I’m Benny, a second year lawyer and your JCR Academic Affairs, Careers and Suspended Students Officer.
+Hi!
+I’m Max, a second year PPEist and the JCR Academic Affairs, Careers and Suspended Students Officer.
 My job has three distinct roles.
 On the academic side of things, I’m here to help you out when you need to use formal lines of communication with college, and can assist when you’ve not had collections returned, if you want to talk to people about course changes or provide library feedback, or even if you just feel the need to make some sort of a formal complaint about a tutor.
-The careers part of the job means that I’ll be filling your inbox with loads of University Careers Service goodies and hopefully set up some careers events throughout the year.
+The careers part of the job means that I’ll be filling your inbox with loads of University Careers Service info and hopefully set up some careers events throughout the year.
 Finally, I’m here to represent suspended students or point those who want to explore suspension in the right direction.
-Do message me at firstname.lastname@example.org with any questions x
+Email me at